Posted on 28 May 2012 Asam Pedas oleh Norhayati Kaprawi.

 IN the lead-up to the Sarawak elections, the prime minister and his deputy went all out to convince voters that Chief Minister Tan Sri Abdul Taib Mahmud would step down after the state election because he was “ready”.
 But what does “after” and “ready” really mean?
 Is it “someday” as the deputy prime minister has stated or in “two to three years” as Taib has claimed?
 Clearly, vague rhetoric is useful for politicians to keep their options open especially now that the Barisan Nasional has again secured its two-thirds majority in the state assembly.

-Tags: BN, Borneo Post, Ding Jo-Ann, Muhyiddin Yassin, Najib Abdul Razak, PBB, Parti Pesaka Bumiputera Bersatu, Sarawak, Taib Mahmud
+Tags: BN, Borneo Post, Ding Jo-Ann, Muhyiddin Yassin, Najib Abdul Razak, Parti Pesaka Bumiputera Bersatu, PBB, Sarawak, Taib Mahmud

 Posted in Found in Quotation